majgis/npm-bundle/README.md

 ## Differences from `npm pack`

-1. The entire deduped dependency tree is included in the output tarball
+1. The entire dependency tree (legacy, not deduped) is included in the output tarball
 2. The additional arguments of `npm install`, ie. a tarball url
 3. The additional options of `npm install`, ie. --registry=http://something
 4. The package.json in the output tarball has npm install metadata